Music

 Reminiscing

 (2019) for flute and piano.
 I wrote this sweet little piece to encourage my mother to stretch her 90-year old fingers.
 It worked.
 When I handed it to her she said “.. well, I don’t know…” but she immediately took it to the piano and started picking it out.
 We performed it together at her 90th birthday celebration in September 2019.
 She was actually born in November but she decided if the whole family was gathering we should do it when the weather was nice.
 Below is a computer-generated audio.
-Available at Sheet Music Plus.
+Sheet music available here: Sheet Music Plus.

 Reminiscing (flute and piano)